 I’ve been in recovery for 185 days.
 It seems like forever – yet, it’s just a drop in the ocean.
+Having a recovery toolbox has helped me get where I am today.

-While I’m not yet fully recovered, but I can say with conviction and confidence I’m finally on the path.
+While I’m not yet fully recovered, I can say with conviction and confidence I’m finally on the path.
 I have 50 years of disordered eating to rewrite.
 It was never going to be a quick, easy fix.

 What’s keeping me on track?